1. Your state pension

 5. Old motor vehicles

-You don’t have to pay vehicle excise duty if your car is an “historic vehicle” – made before 1 January 1974 – if it is an electric vehicle, or if you are disabled. https://www.gov.uk/vehicle-exempt-from-car-tax.
+You don’t have to pay vehicle excise duty if your car is an “historic vehicle” – made before 1 January 1974 – if it's an electric vehicle, or if you're disabled.